chrisnoonan98675/site/xl-impact/concept/xl-impact-requirements.markdown

 ## Client requirements

-The following web browsers are supported for the XL Release user interface:
+The following web browsers are supported for the XL Impact user interface:

 * Chrome
 * Firefox

 ## Server requirements

-### Server hardware requirements

-### External systems
+To install and use XL Impact, you must have an XL Release server installed and configured.
+For more information about XL Release system requirements, refer to [Requirements for installing XL Release](/xl-release/concept/requirements-for-installing-xl-release.html).

+* The `xlr-xli-data-plugin`data plugin
+* The `xlr-xli-ui-plugin` UI plugin